RobSJames/EBAME6/Nanopore sequencing tutorial.md

 | `-o`                        |HTML output                                                             |

 Copy the html files to your local machine and open in your preferred browser (tested in firefox).
+To do this, open a new terminal on your machine and use the following command.
+Replace VMIPADDRESS with your own VM IP.

 ```
 scp ubuntu@VMIPADDRESS:~/data/mydatalocal/LongReads/kraken_krona_report.html Desktop/